passaH2O/pygeoflood/README.md

 ```bash
 $ pip install git+https://github.com/passah2o/pygeoflood
 ```

-We recommend installing `pygeoflood` into a conda environment.

 If you plan on running the Fill-Spill-Merge function to estimate pluvial flooding, you must also install a fork of the richdem package using the following commands: